Mainz: Other industries

 The Schott AG, one of the world's largest glass manufacturers, as well as the Werner & Mertz, a large chemical factory, are based in Mainz.
 Other companies such as IBM, QUINN Plastics, or Novo Nordisk have their German administration in Mainz as well.
 BioNTech, a biotechnology company developing immunotherapies including a vaccine against coronavirus disease 2019 (COVID-19) was founded in 2008 in Mainz by scientists Uğur Şahin, and Özlem Türeci, with the Austrian oncologist Christoph Huber.

 Johann-Joseph Krug, founder of France's famous Krug champagne house in 1843, was born in Mainz in 1800.

 Transport

 Mainz is a major transport hub in southern Germany.
-It is an important component in European distribution, as it has the fifth largest inter-modal port in Germany.
+It is an important component in European distribution, as it has the fifth-largest intermodal port in Germany.
 The Port of Mainz, now handling mainly containers, is a sizable industrial area to the north of the city, along the banks of the Rhine.
 In order to open up space along the city's riverfront for residential development, it was shifted further northwards in 2010.